Stricks1/Building-Blocks---Enumerables/README.md

 To run the test file, go to your terminal on the folder you saved and type: ruby test.rb

+## Testing with RSpec

+To test it you should go to your terminal on the folder you saved and type: rspec

 ## Authors

 👤 **Author**